-In 1894, the U.S. Senate approved a motion made by Senator Kyle of South Dakota to purchase another portrait of George Washington.
+Gaining momentum, my research goes deeper.
+I uncover U.S. Senate Records between July 16, 1894 and August 2, 1894 that describe a Eugenia Shankland painting on 3 separate occasions.
+In each, the work is titled a "copy of Mr. Peale's original portrait of George Washington by Miss Eugenia Shankland, 1890" The wording is consistent with the title on the back of the painting.
+I find the Senate approved a motion made by Senator Kyle of South Dakota to purchase the portrait of George Washington painted by Eugenia Shankland.
 In the motion, Senator Kyle claimed the work to be "almost perfect" and the "only copy of the Peale portrait of Washington."
-According to Senator Kyle, the Peale version was "fast cracking" and "liable to deteriorate" .
-The motion was approved to spend $1,000 for the second portrait.
+According to Senator Kyle, the Senate owned original Peale was "fast cracking" and "liable to deteriorate" .
+The motion was approved to spend $1,000 for the Shankland portrait.

-The artist of the second Washington portrait was one of America's leading women in portrait art, Miss Eugenia Shankland.
-Miss Shankland's portrait of George Washington had been exhibited in the room of the Committee on Foreign Relations.
-Once acquired by the Senate, it was moved to the office of the Vice President, Adlai Stevenson, of the Grover Cleveland administration.
-It was later placed in the Library of Congress building.
+I go back to my PhotoShop project and remove the retraced portions around the code and restore the exact title description used by the U.S. Senate.
+The cursive font, it turns out, is a perfect fit in the retraced area.
+It becomes obvious that the inscription was written by Miss Eugenia Shankland to note the painting was a copy of Mr. Peale's original, painted in 1890.
+Miss Shankland's portrait of George Washington was first exhibited in the room of the Committee on Foreign Relations.
+Once acquired by the Senate in 1894, it was moved to the office of the Vice President, Adlai Stevenson, of the Grover Cleveland administration.
+It was later placed in the new Library of Congress building.

-Sometime after Eugenia's death, her portrait of Washington was deaccessioned by the Library of Congress and, it is believed, acquired by (or gifted to) her sister, Miss Marguerite Shankland.
+Eugenia died in 1896.
+Sometime afterwards, according to the Library of Congress records, her portrait of Washington was deaccessioned by the Library of Congress and, it is believed, acquired by (or gifted to) her only surviving relative; a sister, named Miss Marguerite Shankland.
 Marguerite was the Pennsylvania State Registrar for the Daughters of the American Revolution.
 She later married Barritt Hinman Sawyer of New York.
-The painting resurfaced at a Parke-Bernet (now Sotheby's) Auction in 1953.
-The painting's provenance thereafter remains undocumented until it was consigned to auction in 2017 from a private collection in New York City.
+This brings the painting to New York, as it was reportedly "collected".
+The painting, properly credited to Eugenia Shankland, resurfaced at auction with Parke-Bernet of New York City (now Sotheby's) in 1953.
+We can assume the verso had been altered at some point after this sale.
+The painting's provenance thereafter remains undocumented until it was consigned to auction in 2015, with the modified inscription, and from a private collection in New York City.